-What Do Industrial Engineering Technologist Do?
+What You Need to Know About Industrial Engineering Technologist

-Daily Life Of an Industrial Engineering Technologist
+Industrial Engineering Technologist Responsibilities

 - Interpret engineering drawings, sketches, or diagrams.

-Industrial Engineering Technologist Required Skills
+Qualities of an Industrial Engineering Technologist

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.